asanzdiego/markdownslides/README.md

 - Book creation from some md files with enumeration.
 - Possibility of adding a footer to the slides.

+#### Relese 4.0

+- Fix some bugs.
+- Add bookmarks to the slides.
+- Improve file names.

 ## Español

 * [Acerca de](#acerca-de)